isomerpages/nlb-biblioasia/_holding-area/How the Raffles Museum Got a Whale Skeleton, Made It Famous, Then Gave It Away 60 Years Later.md

 On 25 June 1892, the *Singapore Free Press* reported that the British steamer *Bengkalis* had spotted “a large whale” that was “stranded on the beach near the Kesang River, nine miles to the north of Muar”.[^5]

 ![](/images/Vol%2019%20Issue%202/Whale%20Skeleton/image3b.png)
-<div style="background-color: white;">On 25 June 1892, the <i>Singapore Free Press</i> reported a sighting by the steamer <i>Bengkalis</i> of a large whale stranded on the beach near the Kesang River.
-Source: The Singapore Free Press and Mercantile Advertiser, 25 June 1892 © SPH Media Limited.
-Permission required for reproduction.</div>
+<div style="background-color: white;">On 25 June 1892, the <i>Singapore Free Press</i> reported a sighting by the steamer <i>Bengkalis</i> of a large whale stranded on the beach near the Kesang River. <i>Source: The Singapore Free Press and Mercantile Advertiser, 25 June 1892 © SPH Media Limited.
+Permission required for reproduction.</i></div>

 The whale was presumed to have washed ashore somewhere around Sebatu, about 30 kilometres south of Melaka, eight days prior.
 It ultimately drew its last breath on 23 June 1892.
 According to the *Straits Times Weekly Issue*, the “fish of monstrous size (*ikan besar skali*)” was found to have measured 44 feet (13.4 metres) long and was “rather offensive and swollen with gases from decomposition”.
 The locals who encountered the specimen could not “call to mind ever having seen such a creature before”.[^6]